HARSHITHA123-TECH/Facial-Mapping-of-User-to-Avatar/README.md

 ![ULTIMATE_BLOCK](https://github.com/HARSHITHA123-TECH/Facial-Mapping-of-User-to-Avatar/assets/83593454/acdf505d-f80c-4a8e-9971-0409b7ded44b)
 ## Procedure
-* Face detection and facial keypoints detection is done using Dlib library.
+* Face detection and facial key points detection are done using the Dlib library.
 * why Dlib library over Opencv?
    * Opencv detects all the faces while dlib detects only those faces which are bigger in size.
    * dlib initializes a face detector object using Dlib's built-in frontal face detector model.
 This model is capable of detecting faces in images.
-When you call this function, you get a detector object that you can use to find faces in a given image.
+When you call this function, you get a detector object that you can be used to find faces in a given image.
    * dlib initializes a shape predictor object using a pre-trained model file called "shape_predictor_68_face_landmarks.dat."
 The shape predictor is used to identify facial landmarks on a detected face.
 The
-     "shape_predictor_68_face_landmarks.dat" file contains the coordinates of 68 specific facial landmarks that Dlib can recognize on a human face.
+     The "shape_predictor_68_face_landmarks.dat" file contains the coordinates of 68 specific facial landmarks that Dlib can recognize on a human face.
 These landmarks include points on the eyes, nose, mouth, and other facial features.
    * dlib provides a pre-trained facial landmark detector that can detect 68 points on the face.
-   * each facial feature is mapped with a set of points.If we want for exammple to locate a mouth in the face,we can use the points from 49 to 68.
+   * each facial feature is mapped with a set of points.
+If we want for example to locate a mouth in the face, we can use the points from 49 to 68.
 * The primary purpose is to perform facial animation based on facial landmarks detected in a camera feed and update the 3D model accordingly.
    * Once the face is detected, the system proceeds to localize 2D facial landmarks.
 These are the x and y coordinates of specific points on the 2D image of the face, such as the corners of the eyes, the tip of the nose, and the corners of the mouth.
    * 3D Reconstruction: To obtain 3D facial landmarks, you need to estimate the depth or Z-coordinate of these 2D landmarks.
 This is typically achieved through 3D facial reconstruction techniques.
 Common methods for 3D facial reconstruction include stereo vision, structured light, and photometric stereo.
 These methods can estimate the depth information from the 2D image.
    * Mapping Landmarks to the 3D Model: Once the facial landmarks are detected in the 2D camera feed, they need to be mapped to corresponding points on a 3D model of a face.
-This mapping is often done using a process called 3D facial landmark localization, which aligns the detected 2D landmarks with the vertices of the 3D model.
+This mapping is often done using a the process called 3D facial landmark localization, which aligns the detected 2D landmarks with the vertices of the 3D model.
    * Creating a Facial Rig: A facial rig is a system of bones and control points that are applied to the 3D model's face.
 These control points are used to deform the 3D mesh of the model to match the movements of the detected facial landmarks.
    * Pose Estimation: Estimating the head pose (orientation) of the person is important for precise 3D landmark localization.
 This information helps in accurately aligning the 3D landmarks with the person's face.